 Background: Group B Streptococcus (GBS) is a leading cause of infant meningitis and intensive care admission.
 The pathogenic determinants of severe disease, particularly in late-onset disease are poorly understood.

-Methods: We used whole-genome sequencing to characterize invasive GBS isolates from patients admitted to Boston Children’s Hospital over a 15 year period and contextualized local isolates with globally representative isolates.
-The pathogen genomic determinants (surface proteins, virulence factors and AMR determinants) were then correlated with high resolution clinical, laboratory and demographic data from each patient using a combination of statistical and machine-learning methods.
+Methods: We used whole-genome sequencing to characterize invasive GBS isolates from patients admitted to Boston Children’s Hospital over a 15-year period and contextualized local isolates with globally representative isolates.
+The pathogen genomic determinants (surface proteins, virulence factors and AMR determinants) were then correlated with high resolution clinical, laboratory and demographic data from each patient using logistic regression using the Bonferroni correction to account for multiple testing..

 Results: During the study period, GBS isolates and patient data from 87 patients.
 Overall, 43% of patients required ICU care and 29% had evidence of meningitis.
 Overall were Serotype III (N=48, 55.2% of all isolates) and CC17 (N=37, 47.4%) were the most predominant serotype and clonal complex, respectively.
 The distribution of serotypes was stable across the study period.
-There were 5 different serotypes (I-V), 6 clonal complexes (1,10,17,19,23 and 26), 13 sequence types and the molecular composition of these strains were similar in serotype distribution, clonal complex, surface proteins, virulence factors and antimicrobial resistance when with 600 strains from the US CDC and 1200 other globally representative strains.
+There were 5 different serotypes (I-V), 6 clonal complexes (1,10,17,19,23 and 26), 13 sequence types and the molecular composition of these strains were similar in serotype distribution, clonal complex, surface proteins, virulence factors and antimicrobial resistance when with 600 strains from the US CDC and 1,200 other globally representative strains.
 Factors associated with ICU admission or meningitis included pathogen genes encoding pilus proteins pilA, pilB, pilC and pi2a, surface proteins srr1 and alp1 and srtc4 and laboratory parameters leukopenia and neutropenia.
 Genes conferring non-susceptibility to tetracyclines and aminoglycosides were identified in 86% and 5% of isolates respectively and genes encoding virulence factors varied from 100% (acpC and cfb) to 2% (pi1B)

 Conclusions: The findings from this large whole-genome sequence of GBS isolates establish important baseline data required for further surveillance.
 Infants with this infection have high rates of ICU admissions.
 The pilus and surface proteins were significantly associated with severe clinical manifestations and thus may be potential targets for therapeutic and immunological interventions.